Engee documentation

 ```

-Basic Operations
+Basic operations

-• To edit an already created annotation, double click on it with the left mouse button.
+• To edit an already created annotation, double-click on it with the left mouse button.

-• To move an annotation across the canvas, left-click on it.
+• To move an annotation across the canvas, hold it down with the left mouse button.

 Limitations